stackotter/swift-bundler/README.md

 The `{VERSION}` and `{COMMIT_HASH}` variables get replaced at build time with their respective values.
 See [the variable substition section](#variable-substitions) for more information.

-If you provide a value for a key that is already present in the default Info.plist, the default value will be overidden with the value you provide.
+If you provide a value for a key that is already present in the default `Info.plist`, the default value will be overidden with the value you provide.

 ### Variable substitions

 Some configuration fields (currently only `extraPlistEntries`) support variable substitution.
 This means that anything of the form `{VARIABLE}` within the field's value will be replaced by the variable's value.
 Below is a list of all supported variables:

-- `VERSION`: The app's configured version
+- `VERSION`: The app's version
 - `COMMIT_HASH`: The commit hash of the git repository at the package's root directory.
 If there is no git repository, an error will be thrown.

 ### Package templates